miku86/notes/dom-enlightment.md

 ## 6.3 Getting, setting, & removing all inline CSS properties

-It's possible using the `cssText` property as well as the `getAttribute() and setAttribute()` method to get, set, and remove the entire (i.e. all inline CSS properties) value of the style attribute using a JavaScript string.
+It's possible using the `cssText` property as well as the `getAttribute() and setAttribute()` method to get, set, and remove the entire (i.e. all inline CSS properties) value of the style attribute using a JS string.

 ## 6.4 Getting an elements computed styles (i.e. actual styles including any from the cascade) using getComputedStyle()